 As you can see on my Instagram profile last week I was in Israel.
 I visited two locations, Jerusalem and Akko.
 This trip was part of my FITUR award as TravelBlogger 2016.
 It was wonderful to visit these significant places so close to Christmastime.
 I´ll be writing up more about this trip soon.
 There are lots of places to visit in Israel Travelling in a country which I didn’t know at all.
 Not understanding the lettering of the road signs was not easy at first.
 After a few days I began to get the hang of things and even learnt some words in Hebrew.
 The trip was quite an adventure and I got to see some fabulous sites on the way.

-Israel Highlights: The view from the Mount of Olives across to the Old City of Jerusalem, the Food and Visiting the Old City of Akko.
+Israel Highlights: The view from the Mount of Olives across to the City of Jerusalem, the Food and Visiting the Old City of Akko.

 Israel Lowpoint: Arriving on Friday afternoon just as the Shabbat commences.
-Transport connections are interrupted during this time (until sunset on Saturday) No trains were running from Tel Aviv Airport to destination.
+Transport connections stop during this time (until sunset on Saturday) No trains were running from Tel Aviv Airport to destination.
 Travel was not simple nor easy.
 If you plan to go to Israel better to arrive on another day to miss the Shabbat or book transfer ahead.

 Being a Tourist in England